Water privatization in Algeria

 In December 2007 Gelsenwasser from Germany was awarded a Euro 50 million 5.5 year- management contract for the city of Annaba.
-The contractual partner was the water and sanitation utility for the cities of Annaba and El Tarf, SEATA.
+The contractual partner was the water and sanitation utility for the cities of Annaba and El Taref, SEATA.
 However, the investment program stalled and the government cancelled the contract in 2010.
 Gelsenwasser blamed the failure on slow procurement and a lack of means, while the Algerian authorities say the firm lacked the required expertise.